Feynman path integrals on compact Lie groups with bi-invariant Riemannian metrics: Some notions and results of Lie-group theory

-is bi-invariant.
-Therefore, if the symmetric $(0,2)$ tensor field $G\ni x \to B_x$ is non-degenerate it defines a (generally non-definite) bi-invariant metric\footnote{$B_x$ is non-degenerate (positive) if and only if $B$ is non-degenerate (resp. positive).} on $G$.
-In view of the classic so-called {\bf Cartan criterion} \cite{Serre}, if $G$ is connected: \begin{itemize} \item[(a)] $B$ is non-degenerate if and only if $G$ is a semisimple Lie group; \item[(b)] $-B$ induces a Riemannian (i.e., positive) metric if and only if $G$ is a compact semisimple Lie group.
-This is the only bi-invariant Riemannian metric on $G$ up to a positive constant rescaling (Lemma 7.5 in \cite{Milnor-76}); \end{itemize}

-\begin{proposition} A connected Lie group admits a bi-invariant Riemannian metric if and only if it is isomorphic to the product of a compact Lie group and $\mathbb{R}^n$ with standard Lie group product structure. \end{proposition}
+Every diffeomorphism $L_x$ or, respectively $R_x$, is in that case also an \textit{isometry}.
+The metric is {\bf bi-invariant} if it is both left- and right-invariant.
+The following result provides a complete characterization of the Lie groups that admit a bi-invariant metric. \begin{proposition} A connected Lie group admits a bi-invariant Riemannian metric if and only if it is isomorphic to the product of a compact Lie group and $\mathbb{R}^n$ with standard Lie group product structure. \end{proposition}

 \begin{proof} Lemma 7.5 in \cite{Milnor-76}.\end{proof}

 Once $G$ is endowed with a Riemannian structure, there are two different notions of exponential map around $e$. \begin{itemize} \item One is the usual $\exp : \mathfrak{g}\ni X \mapsto \exp(X) \in G$ \cite{Warner}, whith $\exp(X):= \gamma_X(1)$ where $\gamma : \mathbb{R} \to G$ is the unique (immersed) {\bf one-parameter subgroup} of $G$ with tangent vector $X$ at $e$.
 By definition $t\mapsto\gamma_X(t)$ is the maximal integral curve of $\widetilde{X}$ passing through $e$ at $t=0$.
 These integral curves are always complete.